parthg1901/sTokens/README.md

-# Liquid Staking Rollup
+# sToken - A Micro Rollup based multi-utility LST

-This project implements a liquid staking system using AVL tokens and ETH, built on a rollup architecture.
-It provides a set of state transition functions (STFs) to manage various operations related to staking, bridging, and token management.
+sToken is a Liquid Staking rollup based token working on across multiple chains allowing users to bridge ETH from any chain, using HyperLane to get LST tokens in return.
+It also implements a reward mechanism using 1inch ERC20 Plugins.
 ## Features

-- ERC20-like token functionality (create, mint, burn, transfer, approve, transferFrom)
-- Bridging between AVL and ETH
+- Support for both AVL and ETH
+- Support for multiple chains using Hyperlane
 - Liquid staking mechanism
-- Account management for both EVM and AVL addresses
+- Rewards Mechanism using 1inch ERC20 Plugin.
+- Rollup that manages the bridging using Stackr on AvailDA

 ## Key Components

-### State

-The system maintains three types of state leaves:
-- `erc20leaves`: Manages ERC20-like token balances and allowances
-- `bridgeleaves`: Tracks bridging requests between AVL and ETH
-- `avlleaves`: Manages AVL staking accounts

 ### State Transition Functions (STFs)